 The Werner of 1899 was a purpose-built motor bicycle of 216cc, and had a strengthened frame with special strengthened forks to accept the Werner Freres own engines.
 It employed a surface carburettor, which consisted of a separate sealed tank within the fuel tank into which fuel was allowed in by a screw down valve on the top of the carburettor.
 Its level was indicated by a float and wire, which gave one the level of fuel within the surface carburettor.
 Usually one kept the level at half full, one was also mindful keeping the float controls closed when not in use.
 Fuel was of 0.680 specific gravity and a pipe led from the surface carburettor to the induction pipe and thence to the automatic inlet valve of the engine.
 The automatic inlet valve had a weak spring that could be compressed between light pressure of the thumb and forefinger and had an opening of 5/32 of an inch for best results.
 Air was supplied by means of a twist grip air valve on the left side of the handlebar, indeed the whole handlebar was fixed to the engine via the sealed steering head and air passed through the left handlebar twist grip.

 During the Edwardian years they were the first, or one of the first, to build a vertical-twin engine, so their influence was widespread.

-If you have a query about about this page, or have some information to add, please contact us
+If you have a query or information about about the Werner brothers please contact us